nus-cs2030s/2324-s2/docs/22-exception.md

 !!! warning "`throw` vs `throws`"
-    The keyword `throws` is used in method declaration.
-The keyword `throw` is use to actually throw exceptions.
+    The keyword `throws` is used in the method declaration.
+The keyword `throw` is used to throw exceptions.

 ## Checked vs Unchecked Exceptions